-Student Discrimination

-Dr. Keith Kirkland
+Student Discrimination Dr. Keith Kirkland

 Dean of Student Affairs, Student Affairs

-973-877-3070

-kirkland@essex.edu

 About the College

 Essex County College is a fully accredited two-year community college dedicated to providing its students with a stimulating educational experience.
 It is a comprehensive, open admissions college, ready to serve all that can demonstrate the potential to achieve.